anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-3.en.md

 As for the size of the table.
 During the test with autovacuum activated, the autovacuum had more difficulty to pass on the table with the HOT disabled.
 The index growing, it resulted in more "work".
-During the test without autovacuum, the difference is explained FIXED: finish explanation
+During the test without autovacuum, the difference is explained.